SupremeObsidian/ProjectManager/README.md

 (Contact for anything related to plugins)
 * Fisher#0001
 * Kennedy S#7777
+### Head Artist:
+(Contact for anything related to art visuals or resource pack) pillsbury chloboy#9603
 ### Head Builder:
 (Contact for anything related to ingame building)
 * haggy#1000